Will Prest (Chair), Managing Partner, KWP Consulting

 Nick Bollettieri, Founder, IMG Academy

 In 1978 Nick Bollettieri, one of the most celebrated names in the history of coaching, founded the Nick Bollettieri Tennis Academy in Bradenton, Florida, now a part of the prestigious IMG Academies.
 He has coached eight #1 players and has worked with players such as Agassi, Becker, Courier, Haas, Hingis, Kournikova, Malisse, Philippoussis, Sampras, Seles, and the Williams sisters.
 Nick regularly delivers motivational speeches and has published a number of books, videos, and audio CDs.
 His insight into the game of tennis is sought after by news organizations around the world, and Nick is a regular contributor to magazines and internet sites worldwide.

-Rick is an attorney who, prior to retirement, was Executive Vice President and General Counsel of Metris Companies, Inc. and, prior to that, Green Tree Financial Corporation.
-Earlier in his career Rick served as a Special Assistant Attorney General for the State of Minnesota.
+Rick is an attorney who, prior to his retirement, was Executive Vice President and General Counsel of Metris Companies, Inc. and Green Tree Financial Corporation.
+Prior to that he was a Special Assistant Attorney General for the State of Minnesota.
 Rick has served as legal advisor to, and director of, numerous public companies, financial institutions, foundations and charitable organizations.

 Sima Griffith is founder and Managing Principal of Aethlon Capital.
 During her 25 year career, she has successfully structured and completed mergers, acquisitions and capital raises for entrepreneurs, private and public companies and family businesses.